julzaza/wildwitchherbs/_posts/2025-07-18-witchy-herbs-anxiety-grief-emotional-healing.md

 It includes **specific herb combinations** for specific anxiety states, ratios, and a grounding practice.

-**5 blends + 1** cold infusion for long term use.
+**5 blends + 1** cold infusion for long term use:

 **Night Nervous System Tea** - for when you're wired but exhausted and sleep won't come.
 **Tension Release Infusion** - for when the anxiety is in your chest and body, not your thoughts.
 **Emergency Calm Blend** - for when it spikes fast and you need to come down now.
 **Heavy Heart Tea** - for when grief or emotional weight is underneath the anxiety.
 **Clear Mind Day Blend** - for when you still have to function.

 Plus a bonus cold infusion for rebuilding a depleted nervous system over time.